billthefarmer/blog/blog/content/post/fixing-basin-waste-pop-up.md

 ![Plug][2]

-I have found it asmost impossible to get the correct replacement O ring type washer for the pop up plug.
+I have found it almost impossible to get the correct replacement O ring type washer for the pop up plug.
 The only ones I found that might be correct cost more than the whole basin waste assembly complete.
 I ended up with some 38mm O rings from [Amazon][4] that weren't quite